-The biographies should be 1,500 words or more in length.
+The biographies should be between 1,500 and 4,000 words in length.
 Shorter bios may be accepted if adequate information cannot be found.
 Any bio beyond 4,000 words must be pre-approved by the project leaders.

 Biographies should cover the subject’s full life, including (2) pre- and (3) post-baseball life and career(s), parents’ (4) names, (5) heritage and (6) occupations, subject’s (7) education, (8) marriage(s), (9) children, (10) number of siblings (and something about them if significant)—whatever helps give a full picture of the subject.
 Include in the text the subject’s (11) birth and death dates and places, and, for players—if you find these significant—(12) height and playing weight, and (13) batting and throwing arm.

 Format: The title will give the subject’s name as commonly used (e.g. Ted Williams).
 The opening paragraph(s) should identify the subject, provide (14) the full name (e.g. Theodore Samuel Williams), and describe his/her baseball role/significance (and non-baseball significance if it rivals or overshadows the baseball role—e.g. Billy Sunday, Frank Olin).